eastskykang/eastskykang/README.md

 My research interests are threefolds
 1. optimization- or machine-learning-based control of robot locomotion
 2. simulation methods for robotics applications
-3. design optimization of legged robot for graceful motion
+3. design optimization of robotic systems for agile and natural motion

 Please visit my website for my more detailed CV: [donghok.me](http://www.donghok.me/)